smartcontractkit/documentation/docs/Introduction/getting-started/deploy-your-first-contract.md

 1. **Write:** Write a contract to define how the contract functions, what data it can store, what other contracts it interacts with, and what external APIs it might call.

-1. **Compile:** Pass your smart contract code through a compiler to translate the contract into byte that the blockchain can understand.
+1. **Compile:** Pass your smart contract code through a compiler to translate the contract into byte code that the blockchain can understand.
 For example, [Solidity](https://soliditylang.org) code must be compiled before it can run in the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/).

 1. **Deploy:** Send the compiled smart contract to the blockchain.
 From that point forward, the contract cannot be altered.
 However, you can still interact with the contract in several ways.

 1. **Run functions:** When you run the functions that you defined for the contract, the network processes those functions and modifies the state of your contract.
 For some functions, the network charges a small fee to complete the work.
 Your contract can also have functions that transfer funds to other contracts or wallets.

-This guide walks you through each of these steps, but first you must install and fund your MetaMask wallet.
+This guide walks you through each step, but you must install and fund your MetaMask wallet first.

 ## Install and fund your MetaMask wallet